canada-ca/digital-playbook-guide-numerique/fr/6-utiliser-standards-solutions-ouverts.md

 - understand common user needs with other services and meet those needs consistently with the rest of government **(Digital Service Standard (Ontario))**

+- Use emerging technologies **(Build It Right - OneGC Architectural Checklist (draft))**
+  - Leverage new technologies (e.g., AI and blockchain) to shift investments to more modern tec

 #### Stage alpha

 - build using the open standards of HTML, CSS and JavaScript to develop prototypes **(Digital Service Standard (AU))**